 In Louisiana, the general rule that personal injury claims need to be filed within one year of the date of the incident causing your injuries applies to claims against Uber/ Lyft.

 Given the importance of filing a timely claim, we encourage you to get in touch with the Law Firm of Walter Gabriel, LLC as soon as possible.
 We will evaluate your car accident injury claims and — if we take you on as a client — will file a lawsuit in a Georgia or Louisiana court of law on your behalf.

 Contact the Law Firm of Walter Gabriel for a Free and Confidential Consultation

-The Law Firm of Walter Gabriel, LLC is a personal injury firm with experience handling rideshare negligence claims.
+The Law Firm of Walter Gabriel, LLC is a personal injury firm with experience handling Uber/ Lyft cases, as well as cases involving school buses and other commercial vehicles.
 Successfully resolving cases such as these requires a deep understanding of the hierarchies of responsibility that contributed to or otherwise influenced the collision.